Suntech CEO steps down, CFO to take top job

 Suntech said founder and CEO Zhengrong Shi had been replaced by David King, the company’s chief financial officer.
-Shi will also step down as chairman to become the executive chairman as well as chief strategy officer.
+Shi’s chairman title will also be changed to executive chairman and he will take the position of chief strategy officer.

 Shi, who founded Suntech in 2001, has been the most prominent of China’s solar entrepreneurs, building the company into the world’s largest panel maker by manufacturing capacity.

-Note: (This story corrects in paragraph 2 to show Shi’s chairman title has been changed, not stepping down)